(This article was last updated on Jan. 18, 2023.)

 In most situations, this will not be the case.

-HSBC Expat Review: Conclusion
+HSBC Expat Review: Bottom Line

 To summarize, HSBC Expat is a good option in terms of banking.
 Even so, there are other choices that are superior.
 The prices, the service, and the overall convenience could all use some work.